Helena Scott: Professional illustrators

-The brilliant colours and painstaking detail, a tribute to the sisters' patient observation and labour, are just as pleasing 150 years later.
 The museum purchased the 100 completed plates for £200 in 1884.
-The standard of their work led to their being elected honorary members of the Entomological Society – a signal honour for women in that period of history.
+The standard of their work led to their being elected honorary members of the Entomological Society.

 The Australian Museum were persuaded to publish the remainder of the Lepidoptera material, which they had purchased in 1884, together with the sisters' drawings, diaries and notes.
 Under Helena's supervision, and working with museum entomologist Arthur Sidney Olliff, the second volume of the Lepidoptera was published in five parts between 1890 and 1898.
 The two sisters did most of the lithography for this volume, which was then printed by the Australian Museum, and sent to England to be hand coloured, using the sisters' paintings as colour benchmark.

 Helena, with her sister Harriet, were largely forgotten until the 2011 exhibition Beauty from Nature: Art of the Scott Sisters at the Australian Museum in Sydney.

 Forde Place in the Canberra suburb of Chisholm is named in her honour.